 Mr. Cutler’s prior legal experience also include the following positions: Assistant General Counsel, Federal Trade Commission, Washington, D.C.; Deputy Assistant Director, Bureau of Consumer Protection, Federal Trade Commission, Washington, D.C.; Assistant United States Attorney, District of Connecticut; Law Clerk, United States Court of Appeals for the Second Circuit, New York, New York; Tutor-in-Law in Trial Practice at Yale Law School.

 Mr. Cutler is active in his community and in charitable work.
-From 2001 to present he has been a member of the Alumni Advisory Council, Cornell University College of Arts & Sciences, and since 2005 he has served as Co-President of the Cornell Class of 1965.
+From 2001 to 2013 he was a member of the Alumni Advisory Council, Cornell University College of Arts & Sciences, and from 2005 to 2010 he was Co-President of the Cornell Class of 1965.
 He served as a member of the Boards of Directors of United Cerebral Palsy of Maryland and of United Cerebral Palsy of Prince George’s and Montgomery Counties from 1984 to 1995.

 12/10/2012 - Cutler Says FTC's Recent Effort to “Expedite” or “Streamline” Consumer Protection Investigations Largely Misses the Point